HAN News, April 6

 Coffee Break, HAN’s daily news update, airs weekday mornings at 11 a.m. at live.HAN.Network.
 Or watch it on-demand later (see video below).

-Rob Adams joins Kate with a sports update and Donald Eng takes a look back on this day in history.
-Later, we recap our top stories of the week.
+Rob Adams has the latest in local sports and Donald Eng takes a look back on this day in history.

-Below are some of the stories we are following on Friday, April 8:
+Below are stories we are following on April 6: